 Discover the advantages and disadvantages of Litecoin below:

 Many crypto experts think that the best days of Litecoin are behind us.
 However, the recent 2021 all-time high has shown us that the “silver” to Bitcoin’s “digital gold” status can still surprise on the upside.

 At the same time, developer activity has been limited in the Litecoin ecosystem and no major apps built specifically for Litecoin have been released in recent years.
 While the digital currency has potential as an online payment method, Litecoin remains in the shadow of Bitcoin’s global brand.

 For traders, Litecoin provides an excellent opportunity to capitalise on market volatility.
 While investors can add it to their crypto portfolios for diversification, there are arguably numerous cryptocurrencies with more potential in the market.

 Looking to learn more about other cryptocurrencies:

-We hope that this guide will help you on your journey to buying, owning, and trading Litecoin.
-To start trading LTC CFDs with Axi today, click here.
+We hope that this guide will help traders on the journey to buying, owning, and trading Litecoin.
+To start trading Litecoin CFDs with Axi today, click here.